-Click on a topic below to find the latest research, news and resources.
+Click on a topic below to find research, news articles, and other information about that topic.

 Keeping track of essential resources and programs in Ontario’s schools, and how they are affected by changes to provincial policy and funding.

 Learning about and participating in the arts helps students to develop a range of competencies and skills—not just in creativity, but also in citizenship, social-emotional learning, and health.

 Citizenship education develops students’ capacity to value different perspectives.
 It builds their sense of agency and supports them to become responsible, active citizens.

 For long term success, today’s students need more than the 3R’s.
 We’re helping Canadian schools define a set of skills and competencies that students need to succeed in the 21st century.
 These are the “new basics” in education.

 The education system has a significant role to play in ensuring that young people are prepared for futures that may no longer include one clear career or life path.

 Fostering creativity develops resilience, resourcefulness, and confidence, and is positively linked to engagement, achievement, and innovation.

 A broadly based education, with diverse opportunities for learning, provides students with an equitable chance for success, no matter what their background or future goals.

 Health education provides students with the self-regulatory skills and competencies they need to make healthy decisions and engage in health promoting behaviours.